Gauravsardar/Gauravsardar/README.md

 # 💫 About Me:
+I am a second-year student, pursuing a Btech from Vivekananda Institute of Professional studies, GGSIPU.
+I am seeking a role that allows me to continue learning and perfecting my skills.
+I am always looking forward to strengthening my skills and polishing them.
+I am a quick learner and I adapt to new places with ease.
 I am currently working on improving my skills in AI domain, and learning machine learning on the go.<br>I would love to collaborate on projects on AI, django, flask.<br>

 # 💻 Tech Stack: